SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_Spectrum_Simulation.md

   - The *Center Trace Pattern* mode creates a waveform at the center of the spectrum analyzer trace.
 The type of waveform is based on the value of the Trace Pattern parameter.

-  - The *Carriers from Table* mode creates a waveform based on the Center Frequency, Bandwidth, and Amplitude specified in the Carrier Table.
+  - The *Carriers from Table* mode creates a waveform based on the Center Frequency, Bandwidth, and Amplitude specified in the **Carrier Table**.

-- **Trace pattern**: Allows you to select a specific trace pattern instead of the default pattern.
+- **Trace Pattern**: Allows you to select a specific trace pattern instead of the default pattern.
 The following patterns are available:

   - *Default*: A single flat line at the center of the trace window, simulating no available signals or carriers.